 This time of the year gives people a lot of opportunities to enjoy life outdoors.
 The weather is warm and often sunny.
 But, sometimes, it can be a little too warm to spend hours outside.
 Not only is it often too warm, but it can be far too wet as well.
 The rain and thunderstorms can make it difficult to get out and about.
 This means that those who are helping seniors might need to do some more errand running for the people in their care.
 There may also be other things that can be difficult for seniors to do during the summer.
 But, here are a few things you can do to make sure that the senior in your life is well taken care of during this season.
 Here is a little list of the needs seniors may have and how we can help meet those needs:

 Less Heat – It’s definitely good to enjoy the great outdoors.
 But, those who are helping seniors during this summertime should note that the heat may not be great for the health of older adults.
-So, it’s good to enjoy time in an air conditioned building as well.
+So, it’s good to enjoy time in an air-conditioned building as well.
 This will help to lower the risk of overheating and other health issues due to excess warm.

-Cool Clothes – Caregivers who are helping seniors should make sure that the older adults dress in loose fitting, cool clothes.
-This will also help to prevent heat stroke, overheating, and other such illnesses.
+Cool Clothes – Caregivers who are helping seniors should make sure that the older adults dress in loose-fitting, cool clothes.
+This will also help to prevent heat stroke, overheating and other such illnesses.

 Get enough water – Again, the summer brings with it some really warm weather.
 It’s important to make sure that those who are helping seniors keep the people in their care hydrated.
 Sometimes, older adults aren’t able to maintain water in their bodies as well as younger individuals.
 So, it’s vital that caregivers make sure seniors get the water they need in order to stay hydrated in the summer heat.

 Rest – Whether younger or older, people can get tired because of warmth.
 You might say that heat can drain your energy.
 In that case, it’s important to get the proper amount of rest during this hot season.
-People who are helping seniors will need to make sure that their patients get enough sleep and rest, especially during the warm summer.
+People who are helping seniors will need to make sure that their clients get enough sleep and rest, especially during the warm summer.

-Extra Protection – When going out, seniors may wear sunglasses, hats, and sunscreen to protect the eyes and skin.
+Extra Protection – When going out, seniors may wear sunglasses, hats and sunscreen to protect the eyes and skin.

 Helping Seniors with a Florida First Senior Home Care Referral